ABOUT

 In some desperation, I scheduled a massage session at the hotel.
 The quiet young therapist had skilled hands.
 We chatted little.
 I soaked in a tub.

 My state changed.
 My airplane neck didn’t hurt.
 I slept.
-I went from struggling to coping.
+I went from jangled nerves to coping, and even a sense of peace.
+I felt like I could manage.

 I continued the trip, better able to travel and teach, then travel again, then visit family to look after things, then travel home.